 Fibrocystic Breast Disease and Endometriosis: Although there is no known explanation (yet!), both fibrocystic disease of the breast and endometriosis are often seen in women with fibromyalgia.*

 *Pellegrino, MJ.
 Fibromyalgia: Managing the Pain.
 Columbus: Anadem Publishing, 1993.

-Disclaimer: Medical Thermography Associates is not a treatment or diagnosing center.
+Disclaimer: Northeast Thermography Medical Imaging Center is not a treatment or diagnosing center.
 The information at this website is for general information and resource purposes only and is not intended in any way to be a substitute for professional medical advice, diagnosis or treatment.
 Thermography is not an alternative to Mammography.

 Lower Back Pain

 Lower back pain is the most troublesome back pain for patients and can often be very difficult to treat.
 The hottest white areas in these images indicate the most intense inflammatory response.
 Thermography is very useful to help find the source of the pain.
 The patient below suffers with Sciatica, and the source is clearly in the lumbar area.
 The image below clearly indicates the intense inflammation in the spinous processes of the lumbar spine.
 These areas are a major source of radicular pain, especially into the hips, thighs and legs.
 Often the patient will report intense pain the hip or leg, either bilateral or unilateral, and there will be no thermal indication in the hip or leg images, but the hyperthermia in the lower back will be the source.
 Many lower back thermograms will reveal significant thermal indications at the L-3 L-4 region, with varying degrees of associated muscular inflammation, as this is typically a very weak spot in the spine.